ivanprobst/thedailyquote/README.md

 ===============

 tobd
-* switch to mongoose
-* switch to mustache / handlebars (separate in different parts to build the page, change <title> according to home/preview)
+* switch to handlebars (separate in different parts to build the page, change <title> according to home/preview, get all properties to work)
 * store dev-prod configs (http://stackoverflow.com/questions/5869216/how-to-store-node-js-deployment-settings-configuration-files)
 * proper logging
 * update production